EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Advanced Textures for Next-Gen (Primary Texture)/README.md

 ### Usage
 1. Start with an image open in GIMP that you would like to export.
 See the "Compatibility" section above for details on the image type.
-2. In the toolbar, go to `Marvel Mods/Export Textures/By Asset Type` and choose the `Export Skin` plugin.
+2. In the toolbar, go to `Marvel Mods/Export Textures/By Asset Type` and choose the `Export Advanced Textures for Next-Gen (Primary Texture)` plugin.
 3. You will be presented with a series of options:
     - **Advanced Texture Type**:
 	  - `Normal Map`: Choose if you are exporting a normal map.
 Changes the export to DXT5.
 Adds "_n" to the end of the file name.